 Essentially, the chronograph feature is a stopwatch.
+The primary difference that a chronometer has from a watch is that it is accurate in keeping time, whereas you’ll most likely deal with watches stopping or slowing-down, causing it to lose its accuracy.
 Typically, moon watches, field watches, and pilot watches carry this feature.
-However, when the chronograph is the primary feature on a timepiece, it is then called a Chronograph watch.
+However, when the chronograph is the primary feature on a timepiece, it is then called a chronometer.

-Claiming its name from Greek origins, chronograph means, ‘time writer.’
-The first chronograph watch being a pocket watch was made by Nicolas Mathieu Rieussec (July 20, 1781 – June 18, 1866), a French watchmaker.
-Rieussec created the chronograph to measure how long it took racehorses to complete a race, but over the next century, the chronograph watch would become a mainstay for divers and the avid watch collector.
+The Chrono meaning has Greek origins.
+The chronometer definition means, ‘time writer.’
+The first Chrono watch being a pocket watch was made by Nicolas Mathieu Rieussec (July 20, 1781 – June 18, 1866), a French watchmaker.
+Rieussec was the first to live up to the chronograph meaning when it comes to pocket watches and created a timepiece to measure how long it took racehorses to complete a race, but over the next century, the chronograph watch would become a mainstay for divers and the avid watch collector.

 If you’re measuring for speed, you should first know the distance traveled.
 Take the total distance and divide the time it takes by 3600, and the outcome is your speed.
 Here’s an example:

 Formula: Tachymeter Dial = 3600/ Elapsed Time in Seconds